EsmaeilChitgar/springboot_googleformatter/README.md

 # springboot_googleformatter

-You can reformat your code according to google java format by doing the following steps:
+You can reformat your code according to google java code-style by doing the following steps:
 - adding google-reformat plugin into pom.xml
+- run one of the following commands:
-- ruuning the command: 'mvn clean install'
+  - mvn clean install
+  - mvn googleformatter:format@reformat-sources